kiding/Images2Pen/readme.md

 # How to Use the Program

-Those who don't care of what's going on behind the scenes:
+	Images2Pen  "[imagesFolder]" "[title]"

+Those who are not familiar with Terminal:

 1. Download the program from [Downloads][2].